jrpotter/notebook/computability/reducibility.md

 %%ANKI
 Basic
-Suppose $A$ reduces to $B$.
+Suppose $A$ is Turing reducible to $B$.
 Then undecidability of which implies undecidability of the other?
 Back: If $A$ is undecidable, then so is $B$.
 Reference: Michael Sipser, _Introduction to the Theory of Computation_, Third edition, international edition (Cengage Learning, 2013).
 <!--ID: 1765290725837-->